 The course requirements for this program are very general to accommodate the varying requirements of upper division courses required by colleges and universities that grant degrees in this field.
 The major courses are both theoretical and applied, allowing students the opportunity to explore the nature of human behavior and reach a deeper understanding of self.
-SUNY SULLIVAN students are able to transfer as juniors to pursue Bachelor’s degrees in either psychology or social work.
+SCCC students are able to transfer as juniors to pursue a Bachelor’s degree in social work.

 Graduates of Human Services – AS will have studied and demonstrated knowledge of the following objectives

 - Demonstrate understanding of psychological theories, principles, and concepts in the discipline of psychology and related helping fields.

 - Demonstrate understanding of physical, cognitive, emotional, social, and behavioral development.

 - Critically read and analyze research in psychology and related helping fields found in professional journals.

 - Apply an understanding of the theoretical frameworks and models utilized in current practice through practical application and written assignments.